 Always read the package instructions carefully before use, and never start taking Enskyce without first consulting a doctor.
-Enskyce comes in a 28-day blister pack, containing 21 orange, active pills and 7 green, inert pills, marked with the days of the week.
-You have 2 options of how to start Nortrel:
+Enskyce usually comes in a 28-day blister pack, containing 21 active pills and 7 inert pills, each marked with the days of the week.
+You can start Enskyce in one of two ways:

 Take 1 pill per day at the same time each day.
 To make sure you don’t forget, try working it into your daily routine: for example, take your pill first thing in the morning after you brush your teeth.
-When you finish the 21 active pills, move onto the inert pills the following day without leaving a break.
+After you have finished the 21 active pills, move onto the inert pills the very next day, without a break.
 During these 7 days, you will experience a withdrawal bleed, which is a simulation of a natural period caused by the drop in your progestogen dose.
 The withdrawal bleed may not last as long as your regular menstrual period.
 When you reach the end of the 28-day pack, start a new pack the next day, even if you are still bleeding.
 Make sure you have a new pack ready to start as soon as you finish the last one.